Sulvrix17/Students-Manager/README.md

 # Simple Students Manager

-## A Simple Website Built with Laravel To Create Read Update and Delete Students From The Database.
+## A Simple Website Built with Laravel To:\ Create Read Update and Delete Students From The Database.

 ### Dependencies: